2013 Rayong oil spill: Event

 The oil spill is in part connected to the oil operations at Map Ta Phut.
-Anthony Zola, an American environmental consultant is reported to have said "In rural areas, there is almost no enforcement at all.
+Anthony Zola, an American environmental consultant, is reported to have said "In rural areas, there is almost no enforcement at all.
 Water pollution, air pollution, noise pollution—you can make all the complaints you want, and no one pays any attention to you."
-Map Ta Phut was closed down in 2009 by the previous Prime Minister, Abhisit Vejjaijiva due to safety concerns.
+Map Ta Phut was closed down in 2009 by the previous prime minister, Abhisit Vejjajiva, due to safety concerns.
 The New York Times reported "Even among critics of the court decisions, there is widespread agreement that Map Ta Phut is heavily polluted and unhealthy for those who live nearby.
 But environmental experts remain skeptical that the court decisions will fix the problem."

-Two days after the oil spill was discovered, PTT closed their War Room down according to Bangkok Post, and they have consistently since then tried to play down the effects of the spill.
+Two days after the oil spill was discovered, PTT closed their War Room down, according to Bangkok Post, and they have consistently since then tried to play down the effects of the spill.
 A week later they were saying it was safe to go to the beach and that it was clean.
 Greenpeace is concerned with the use of dispersants and the oil has sunk to the bottom and the full effects of the spill have yet to be understood.
 Mercury levels have also been reported to be 21 times safe limits.
 The dispersants also have negative effects and can cause cancers, kidney and liver problems.
 Some people swimming in the sea have reported dizziness.
 Bangkok Post reported "In 2012, a study found that Corexit increases the toxicity of oil by 52 times.
 It can remain in the ecological food chain for many years and cause widespread and long-lasting health impacts."